Gynaecomastia Surgery in Newcastle, Maitland & Hunter Valley Australia

 When Surgery Becomes an Option

 For men who are past their teenage years, gynaecomastia is unlikely to resolve without surgical intervention.
 If the condition persists and causes physical discomfort or cosmetic concerns, surgery may be recommended.
-Surgical procedures, such as liposuction or subcutaneous mastectomy, can effectively treat gynaecomastia and restore a flatter chest appearance.
+Surgical procedures, such as suction-assisted lipectomy (liposuction) or subcutaneous mastectomy, can effectively treat gynaecomastia, resulting in a flatter chest appearance.

 Your GP can provide a referral to a specialist, such as Dr. Bernard Beldholm, who will evaluate the condition further and recommend the best treatment option based on your individual needs and goals.